-It is a dimension with a high probability that data in one or more cells is occupied in every combination of dimensions.
+It is a dimension with a high probability that data in one or more cells are occupied in every combination of dimensions.
 Like Period and Account.

 6) What are Sparse dimensions?

-Answer It is a dimension with a low probability that data in one or more cells is occupied in some combination of dimensions.
+Answer It is a dimension with a low probability that data in one or more cells are occupied in some combination of dimensions.
 Like product because

 All the products may not be sold in all areas of the country

-They are a special type of dimension that are associated with standard dimension.
+They are a special type of dimension that is associated with the standard dimension.
 The standard dimension is the base dimension for that attribute dimension.